|Phone:||06 33 65 51 19|

 |David Henry on Google+|

-Have your apartment in Paris photographed by a professional photographer!
+Have your real estate in Paris photographed by a professional photographer!

-Typically I take at least twenty photographs in two or three hours with my Nikon D600 which takes very sharp pictures at 24 megapixels, two electronic flashes, a tripod and a 12–24mm wide angle zoom lens which has a 122-degree horizontal angle of view on my camera’s full-frame sensor.
+I have a Nikon D600 reflex which takes very sharp pictures at 24 megapixels, two electronic flashes, a tripod and a 12–24mm wide angle zoom lens which has a 122-degree horizontal angle of view on my camera’s full-frame sensor.

 I retouch the images with Photoshop, giving the equivalent of custom color prints.
 These images have enough resolution for high-quality printing at 16x20 inches (40x60 cm), and certainly more than enough resolution for display on web pages.
 When I’ve finished the post-treatment on the pictures, I compress them all in to a .Zip file, put this file on my server, and send you the address so you can download the photographs at your leisure.